warbe-maker/VBA-Message/designandimplementation.md

 #### Simple message
 The simple message implemented by the _Box_ function in module _mMsg_ is mainly for the compatibility with MsgBox and makes use of:
 * One _Message Section_ (without a label)
-* n of the 7 _Reply Buttons_ ordered in up to 7 rows with any Multiline caption text.
+* n of the 7 _Reply Buttons_ ordered in up to 7 rows with any multiline caption text.
 A _replies_ parameter as it is used with the MsgBox (e.g  vbOkOnly) would display equally and thus is fully compatible.
 Apart from the _replies_ parameter all others are MsgBox alike.

 image